jamesmayfield/ColdStart/README-Scoring.md

                           choices) (Default = UNASSESSED).
   -output_file <value>  Where should program output be sent? (filename, stdout
                           or stderr) (Default = stdout).
-  -queries <value>      file (one query ID per line) or colon-separated list of
+  -queries <value>      file (one query ID per line with an optional number
-                          query IDs to be scored (if omitted, all query files in 'files' parameter will be scored) -right <value>        Colon-separated list of assessment codes, submitted value corresponding to which to be counted as right (post-policy) (see policy options below for legal
+                          separated by space representing the hop upto which evaluation is to be performed) or colon-separated list of query IDs to be scored (if omitted, all query files in 'files' parameter will be scored) -right <value>        Colon-separated list of assessment codes, submitted value corresponding to which to be counted as right (post-policy) (see policy options below for legal